 Your employer's workers' compensation insurance company will make many decisions about your claim – from allowing or rejecting your claim, to authorizing medical treatment, to many other decisions.
 If you feel that the insurer is being unreasonable, you can file a formal complaint with the IIC.

 Your complaint initiates the formal legal process to bring the dispute to the IIC for a hearing and decision.
+The IIC will appoint a commissioner to handle your appeal process.
+The IIC commissioner routinely schedules conferences, usually by telephone, throughout the discovery phase.
+These conferences monitor the status of the appeal and allow the IIC commissioner to determine if the parties would benefit from settlement discussions.
 The IIC also offers a voluntary mediation program to help resolve the dispute.